-THE EXORCIST (1973) was a massive crossover hit in its day, drawing in big bucks from large audiences who would ordinarily have never watched a horror flick, and it became a legend based largely upon their impression of it as one of the most frightening things they'd ever seen.
-When lists are assembled of "greatest horror movies" or "best horror movies" or whatever variation is preferred by those who go about assembling lists of that nature, the instances in which it is absent are far more noteworthy than those in which it is present.
+THE EXORCIST (1973) was a massive crossover hit in its day, drawing in big bucks from large audiences of people who would ordinarily have never watched a horror flick and it became a legend based largely upon their impression of it as one of the most frightening things they'd ever seen.
+When lists are assembled of "greatest horror movies" or "best horror movies" or whatever variation is preferred by those who go about assembling lists of that nature, it's exceedingly rare to see one without a prominent slot for THE EXORCIST.

 In context, it was released in the midst of a very important cycle of superior horror films that were taking the genre in new and interesting directions.
-This cycle began in the late 1960s with NIGHT OF THE LIVING DEAD and ran throughout the 1970s, items like THE LAST HOUSE ON THE LEFT, THE TEXAS CHAINSAW MASSACRE, THE HILLS HAVE EYES, RABID, and DAWN OF THE DEAD.
-The Europeans were part of the same explosion, and this was the prime time of Jesus Franco, Jean Rollin, and more Italians than can be easily counted.
-The movies produced as part of this cycle were wildly experimental in terms of storytelling, and were openly and mercilessly subversive of just about every element of the traditional horror story represented by THE EXORCIST.
+This cycle began in the late 1960s with NIGHT OF THE LIVING DEAD and ran throughout the 1970s, items like THE LAST HOUSE ON THE LEFT, THE TEXAS CHAINSAW MASSACRE, THE HILLS HAVE EYES, RABID and DAWN OF THE DEAD.
+The Europeans were part of the same explosion and this was the prime time of Jesus Franco, Jean Rollin and more Italians than can be easily counted.
+The movies produced as part of this cycle were wildly experimental in terms of storytelling and were openly and mercilessly subversive of just about every element of the traditional horror story represented by THE EXORCIST.
 They packed it where it counted.
 That's why there is the present mad scramble to dig them up, dust them off and release them on DVD then re-release them in a string of increasingly special special editions.
 It's why new films of which they were the inspiration are constantly appearing and why Hollywood seems to be devoted to remaking every one of them.

 A lot of fans want to elect THE EXORCIST to the pantheon.
 I think it's more at home in the footnotes of film books.

 Prior to them, horror films had primarily been focused outward, playing on our anxieties about those who were outside of us and different from us.
 Look, for example, at the rash of Cold War metaphor horror flicks from the '50s.
-We were always given rock-solid heroes, whose motives we weren't to question, as they were representations of us, and we didn't question ourselves.
+We were always given rock-solid heroes, whose motives we weren't to question as they were representations of us, and we didn't question ourselves.
 The bad guys were always "out there" somewhere--the red menace in the form of alien invaders.
 This is reactionary horror, which is, in my view, almost inevitably the poorest brand of horror.
 Things that try to rationalize fears that are often completely irrational.
 When, on the other hand, the mirror is turned upon us, and the fears and anxieties upon which a film is playing is really something we fear about ourselves, there's nowhere to run.
 The horror is not external, and there's no heroic military man to smack down the appeaser scientists and put the voltage to the Commie Carrot Man who wants our blood.
 The horror is in our own hearts.
 That's when a horror film really works.
 That's why those '70s horrors packed it where it counts.
 They turned the mirror on us.